Time-lapse photography has become very popular in the last few years. This is the method used to capture light-trails.

 There are other cool features this app will allow you to play with, but we shall leave them for you to find.
 Go grab it today!

 Photographing star trails is a popular scene in the world of time-lapse photography.
 It reminds us of the universe above us, and how small we all are in comparison.

-It is easy to forget that the sky is very dynamic, as what we see with our naked eye is just a fragment of what is really happening.
+It is easy to forget that the sky is very dynamic.
+What we see with our naked eye is only a fragment of what is happening.